Vickym78/College-Alumni-Management-systems/README.md

 ## ⚙️ **Setup Instructions**
 1. Start the frontend server: `npm run dev` (inside the **frontend** folder).
 2. Start the backend server: `npm start` (inside the **server** folder).

-## 🤝 **Contributing**
-Contributions are welcome!
-Feel free to open an issue or submit a pull request with any improvements, bug fixes, or new features.

-Thank you for using the Alumni Management System!
-If you have any questions or need assistance, please don't hesitate to contact us.